Whitewater kayaking: History

 1905, Alfred Heurich, an architectural student from Leipzig, Germany, invented the "Faltboot", a folding kayak called Folboat in the US.
 Heurich went on to paddle over 100000 km on rivers and lakes.

 1907, Alfred Klepper, a master seamster from Rosenheim, bought the patent, improved the rigidity with a lever system and started production.
 Born was the Western culture's invention of a paddle craft that for the first time in human history that allowed hardy enthusiasts to see wild river sections and canyons never before seen by the human eye.
 The design not only made it suitable for whitewater (WW); it was also easy to travel with and was affordable.
 World War I stopped any progress.

-On the way to the put-in with 2 Folboats by train, bus and finally a Rent-a-Mule.
+On the way to the put-in with 2 Folboats by mule.